Wednesday, January 9, 2013

 The focus is on the game, rather than the spelling, and both our girls loved this game!

 To help us with spelling games this year, I printed out spelling lists that I found online that are geared towards their age and grade in school.
-I used the Ozspeller website, which has very comprehensive lists in British English.
+There are plenty of sites with printable lists available geared towards the particular grade/age and country you live in.

 Do you have any fun spelling games to share?
 Do you help your kids with spelling?